madhurinaik3101/UNISERVE/README.md

 13. The ticket status will be open, in progress, or resolved to track the development.
 14. The students can choose the priority level for their tickets (low, medium, or high).
 15. A student cannot raise a ticket for a course in which they are not registered.
-16. A student should be registered for at least one course only belonging to the term enrolled.
+16. A student should be registered for at least one course only belongs to the term enrolled.
 17. A student can have one or multiple registrations.
+18. A Department has one or many Employees.
+19. An Employee should be associated with only one Department.

 ## Technologies Used